trueagi-io/hyperon-experimental/doc/minimal-metta.md

 results as joined and when their evaluation is finished would assemble them into an expression.

+## Special matching syntax

+Sometimes it is convenient to change the semantics of the matching within a pattern.
+Some real examples are provided below.
+One possible way to extend matching syntax is embrace atoms by expressions with matching modifier on a first position.
+For instance `(:<mod> <atom>)` could apply `<mod>` rule to match the `<atom>`.
+How to eliminate interference of this syntax with symbol atoms used by programmers is an open question.

+### Syntax to match atom by equality

+In many situations we need to check that atom is equal to some symbol. `unify` doesn't work well in such cases because when checked atom is a variable it is matched with anything (for instance `(unify $x Empty then else)` returns `then`).
+It would be convenient to have a special syntax to match the atom by equality.
+For instance `(unify <atom> (:= Empty) then else)` should match `<atom>` with pattern only when `<atom>` is `Empty`.

+### Syntax to match part of the expression

+We could have a specific syntax which would allow matching part of the expressions.
+For example such syntax could be used to match head and tail of the expression without using `cons`/`decons`.
+Another example is matching part of the expression with some gap, i.e. `(A ...
+D ...)` could match `(A B C D E)` atom.

 # Links

 1. Lucius Gregory Meredith, Ben Goertzel, Jonathan Warrell, and Adam